-- where the insured person is self-employed (i.e. directly or indirectly owns part of or all of a business or practice), the income of the business or practice generated by the personal efforts of the insured person after the deduction of their appropriate share of business or practice expenses in generating that income - where the insured person is an employee (i.e. does not directly or indirectly own part of or all of a business or practice), the total remuneration paid by the employer to the insured person including salary, commissions, fees, regular bonuses, regular overtime, fringe benefits and regular super contributions paid by the employer on behalf of the insured person; and - whether the insured person is self-employed or employed, earnings do not include investment income and any regular super guarantee payments, and are calculated before tax.
+- where the insured person is self-employed (i.e. directly or indirectly owns part of or all of a business or practice), the income of the business or practice generated by the personal efforts of the insured person after the deduction of their appropriate share of business or practice expenses in generating that income - where the insured person is an employee (i.e. does not directly or indirectly own part of or all of a business or practice), the total remuneration paid by the employer to the insured person including salary, commissions, fees, regular bonuses, regular overtime, salary sacrifice amounts and fringe benefits paid by the employer on behalf of the insured person; and - whether the insured person is self-employed or employed, earnings do not include investment income and any employer contributions, and are calculated before tax.